 About this event

-Against this backdrop, opportunities to take stock of current issues and recent developments in the field are more important than ever.
-With this in mind, the School of Law in partnership with the International Criminal Justice Unit of the University of Nottingham Human Rights Law Centre is organising a two day conference that will bring together people working across the diverse field of international criminal justice.
+Following a hugely successful conference in 2024, in 2025 the University of Nottingham School of Law in partnership with the International Criminal Justice Unit of the University of Nottingham Human Rights Law Centre is once again organising a two day conference to bring together people working across the diverse field of international criminal justice.
 At this interdisciplinary conference, we are aiming to foster connections between academics, practitioners and policymakers, as we hear about recent developments in research and practice, and explore, discuss and debate current issues in the field.

 About International Criminal Justice at the University of Nottingham